culyssander/fullstack-app-java-and-angular-employee-manager/README.md

 `https://employee-manager-api.herokuapp.com/employees` <br>

 ## Description HTTP Methods:
-GET - To list all employees available at the database or an employee by id POST - To add employee
+GET - To list all employees available at the database or an employee by id <br>
+POST - To add employee <br>
-PUT - To update the employee
+PUT - To update the employee<br>
 DELETE - For the permanent removal of the employee from database